24Zack/Data-Structures-in-C/README.md

 This project provides a comprehensive collection of data structures and algorithms implemented in the C programming language, as well as different sorting algorithms and the basic of strings and files that were introduced beforehand.

+# Prerequisites
+To effectively learn and work with data structures in C, you need to have a solid understanding of several foundational concepts such as the basics of C programming, pointers and arrays as well as strings (although they are reviewed in the documents).

 ## How to download and clone this project
 ```bash
   git clone https://github.com/24Zack/Data-Structures-in-C